etiennebacher/docsifier/docs/demo.md

 use_docsify()

 ✓ Folder "docs" has been created.
+● Folder "docs" is not standard in R packages.
+Don't forget to add it in .buildignore.
 ✓ File "index.html" has been created.
 ✓ Files "homepage.md", "_sidebar.md", and "howto.md" have been created.
 ```